SirJohnGabriel/Metacrafters-ETH-AVAX-Assessment-1/README.md

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details